rincemathew/uneducated-coder/undeucated/4. REACT/readme.md

 </details>

+series

+how react works
+what is emmet
+crossorigin in <script> tag
+react and react-dom packages
+render vs return
+async and defer

 ffffff
-what is react
-why react purpose

 react and react dom
 event handlers
 react props